VatsalSy/occusage/docs/guide/statusline.md

 {
   "statusLine": {
     "type": "command",
-    "command": "bun x ccusage statusline", // Use "npx -y ccusage statusline" if you prefer npm "padding": 0  // Optional: set to 0 to let status line go to edge }
+    "command": "bun x occusage statusline", // Use "npx -y occusage statusline" if you prefer npm "padding": 0  // Optional: set to 0 to let status line go to edge }
 }